philipwindeyer/data-search-code-challenge/README.md

 - `bundle exec yard doc` to generate documentation (.yardopts file has default args passed to yard)
 - `bundle exec yard server` to serve documentation (as a HTML web-app) locally

+When being served locally, view the app documentation at [localhost:8808](http://localhost:8808/)

 #### IRB (console)

 - `bin/console` to load up IRB with gem files present.